ioccc-src/winner/2018/README.md

 We believe you will again be impressed with this year's winning entries.

-The [Best of show - 2018/mills](mills/index.html) is an amazing tribute to entries from 1984 and 2015.
+The [Best of Show - 2018/mills](mills/index.html) is an amazing tribute to entries from 1984 and 2015.

 Take a close look at the [Most likely to top the charts - 2018/hou](hou/index.html).